emreg00/toolbox/README.md

 ## Proximity

 ### Proximity analysis
-To replicate the analysis in the paper please refer to [proximity.ipynb](http://github.com/emreg00/proximity/proximity.ipynb).
+To replicate the analysis in the paper please refer to [proximity](http://github.com/emreg00/proximity) repository.

 ### Proximity calculation
 For calculating proximity, the inputs are: node_set_1, node_set_2 and network.